HoldenSch/guess-who/README.md

 If you want some demo boards, here are the username/password of some examples
 Username: Sunny | Password: Liu -> Demo board with Pokemon
-Username: Animal | Password: Animal -> Demo board with Animals
+Username: animal | Password: animal -> Demo board with animals

 ## Section 4: Video Demo
 https://youtu.be/KMx_znlUkG8